Frugal Date Ideas to Keep the Romance Alive Without Breaking the Budget

 Sharing your favourite things with your partner and vice versa will bring you closer together.

-It’s easier to open up when you’re walking.
+It’s easier to open up and chat when you’re walking.
 Walking and talking is a great way to go deeper into a conversation, without feeling awkward (it’s an eye contact thing).

-A simple stroll together after work can make all the difference between strengthening your connection to one another.
+A simple stroll together after work can make all the difference in strengthening your connection to one another.

-A walking date is both good for your health and good for your relationship!
+A walking date is beneficial for both your health and your relationship.

 A local event or attraction can offer an inexpensive date opportunity.

-Stroll through the local art gallery, visit a local market, go hiking in the national park, browse your local bookstore, enjoy a free performance in the park.
+Stroll through the local art gallery, visit a local market, go hiking in the national park, browse your local bookstore, or enjoy a free performance in the park or a free festival.

-Look for coupons in the local papers, shop-a-dockets, two-for-one deals, discounts, specials and make the most of the savings.
+Look for coupons on sites like Groupon, two-for-one deals, discounts on local Facebook pages, and specials to make the most of your savings.

-If you’re wanting to do something extra special, like a night away, make sure you get the best deal on accommodation and look for discounts on food and entertainment to squeeze as much fun out of your money as you can.
+If you want to do something extra special – like a night away – make sure you get the best deal on accommodation and look for discounts on food and entertainment to squeeze as much fun out of your money as you can.

-Dinner out can be pretty expensive, but you can save by doing breakfast or lunch instead.
+Dinner out can be pretty expensive, but you can save by having breakfast or lunch instead.

 How often do we get time to just hang out with our partners?